 To ensure that USDA policies are coordinated and up to date with evolving cover crop practices, the administrators of the Natural Resources Conservation Service (NRCS), Risk Management Agency (RMA) and Farm Service Agency (FSA) organized an interagency workgroup to develop consistent, simple and flexible policy across the three agencies.
 National and local experts, along with multiple stakeholders, were involved in the process.
-Research literature, plant growth and soil hydrology models, and input from national/local experts in cover crop management provided the basis for developing cover crop termination guidelines to achieve their conservation benefits while minimizing risk of reducing yield to the following crop due to soil water use.
+Research literature, plant growth, soil hydrology models, and input from national/local experts in cover crop management provided the basis for developing cover crop termination guidelines to achieve their conservation benefits while minimizing risk of reducing yield to the following crop due to soil water use.
+These guidelines will be applicable to all USDA programs.

-The guidelines apply to non-irrigated cropland, including systems that contain a fallow period.
-Termination of cover crops utilized in an irrigated cropping system is not restricted to a given cover crop termination zone.
-Cover Crops in irrigated cropping systems should be terminated based on the crop system and conservation purpose, but before the planted crop emerges.
-See map on page 2.
+These guidelines only apply to non-irrigated cropland, including systems that contain a fallow period.
+The cover crops in irrigated cropping systems should be terminated based on the crop system and the conservation purpose, but before the planted crop emerges.

-Cover crops on a field in Black Hawk County, Iowa.
-Photo: Lynn Betts, NRCS
+00101 oropo on a nora in Black Hamit O Janney,

+lowa.

+Photo: Lynn Bet ts, NRCS

-Zone 1 - See Map Zone 2 - See Map Zone 3 - See Map Zone 4 - See Map NRCS Cover Crop Termination Period Guidance - Non-Irrigated Cropland: For Late Spring to Fall Seeded Crops - Terminate cover crops 35 days or earlier prior to planting the crop.
+Zone 1 - See Map Zone 2 - See Map Zone 3 - See Map Zone 4 - See Map NRCS Cover Crop Termination Period Guidance - Non-Irrigated Cropland: For Late Spring to Fall Seeded Crops - For Late Spring to Fall Seeded Crops - Terminate cover crops 35 days or earlier prior to planting the crop.
+Early Spring Seeded Crops - Terminate cover crops as soon as practical prior to planting the crop.
+(Additional Cover Crop Termination Considerations 4 and 8) For Late Spring to Fall Seeded Crops - Terminate cover crops 15 days or earlier prior to planting the crop.
 For Early Spring Seeded Crops - Terminate cover crops as soon as practical prior to planting the crop.
-(Additional Cover Crop Termination Considerations 4 and 8) For Late Spring to Fall Seeded Crops - Terminate cover crops 15 days or earlier prior to planting the crop.
-For Early Spring Seeded Crops Terminate cover crops as soon as practical prior to planting the crop.
 (Additional Cover Crop Termination Considerations 4 and 8) Terminate cover crop at or before planting the crop.
-Terminate cover crop at or within 5 days after planting, but before crop emergence.
-RMA Designated Summer Fallow Practice For summer seeded or fall seeded crops terminate the cover crop at least 90 days prior to planting.
-For early spring seeded crops terminate the cover crop either in late fall or as early as possible in the spring prior to planting.
-RMA Designated Summer Fallow Practice For summer seeded or fall seeded crops terminate the cover crop at least 90 days prior to planting.
-For early spring seeded crops terminate the cover crop either in late fall or as early as possible in the spring prior to planting.
-RMA Designated Summer Fallow Practice For summer seeded or fall seeded crops terminate the cover crop at least 90 days prior to planting.
-For early spring seeded crops terminate the cover crop either in late fall or as early as possible in the spring prior to planting.
+Terminate cover crop, at, or within 5 days after planting, but before crop emergence.
+RMA Designated Summerfallow Practice (See "Consideration #13" for additional guidance) RMA Designated Summer Fallow Practice (See Consideration #13" for additional guidance) RMA Designated Summer Fallow Practice (See Consideration #13" for additional guidance)